History of the Tuxedo

-The tuxedo today is a symbol of power, money, and importance.
+The tuxedo today is symbol of power, money, and importance.
 It is worn for fancy parties and weddings, and by super spies and celebrities.
-Like everything else we see in the world of fashion, the tuxedo has a backstory.
+Like everything else we see in the world of fashion, the has backstory.

 The tuxedo concept (alternatives for a dress coat) was initially introduced to North America in the fall and summer of 1886.
 The style varied between waist length and the more conventional suit jacket cut.
 Tuxedo Park in upstate New York featured some guests attending the Autumn Ball wearing a dress coat which did not contain a tail as commonly worn.
 It may have been a mess jacket or a more conventional dinner jacket, but the lack of tailcoats paved the way for the modern tuxedo.